dqops/dqo/docs/Scheduler/Cloud_logging.md

 Cloud is a platform with dashboards with results of the checks.

 An application programming interface (API) key is a unique code used to identify and authenticate an application or user.
 It is generated when first register.
+API key is stored in a YAML file named `.localsettings.dqosettings.yaml` in `userhome` catalogue.

 There are 3 methods to log on the Cloud: